BenhinMwendwa/Myportfolio/README.md

 This is a personal portfolio project.
 Therefore, contributions are not expected.
 However, suggestions and feedback are always welcome!
 Feel free to fork the repository and adapt the code for your own use.

 📄 **License**
-This project is open source and available under the MIT License. // It's good practice to add a license.
+This project is open source and available under the MIT License.